 Mangos, located in South Beach, has scantily dressed staff dancing on the bar, while you sip some drinks.
 They also have really good mojitos here, and for an extra charge, you can take the glasses with you as a souvenir.
 The trick is to come here earlier in the day before they start charging a cover.

 Taverna Opa is a Greek restaurant located in a two-story plaza in downtown Miami.
 This area has several spots to eat and drink, and it’s always good to have options.
 After 11 p.m., they move some tables out, and you can dance well into the morning hours.
 We visited this place on a Saturday night, and DJ Gabe was amazing!
-He played a little bit of everything, and mixed it so well, that I must have sat out only three songs all nights.
+He played a little bit of everything, and mixed it so well, that I only sat out three songs all nights.
 That’s saying a lot, as I am a danceaholic, but only when the music is right.
 Fun fact: they release bar cocktail napkins from the ceiling throughout the night, confetti style, which provides for a funky floor decor and an opportunity to slip and blame it on the tissues, but is very useful if you catch one on the way down to pat the face down.
 With all the dancing, you are bound to break a sweat. 🙂

 6. Take advantage of the free activities

 I have yet to see a beach in the Miami area that I don’t like.
 They are great and free!
 We spent most days swimming and lounging at South Beach, which has some soft waves, pleasant sand, and clear waters.
 Then, we discovered the Key Biscayne Area in the last few days.
 Specifically, we went further into the key to Crandon Park, southern entrance.
 It’s a place where you can come for the whole day, about a 15-20 minute drive from South Beach.
-They have barbeque grills and tables, bathroom facilities, children’s playground, and the beach itself, of course.
+They have barbecue grills and tables, bathroom facilities, children’s playground, and the beach itself, of course.
 The cool thing about this beach is how shallow and flat it is.
 In most places, you’re only knee or waist deep.
 Not great for swimming laps, but perfect for lounging in the water for hours.

 Wynwood Art District

-We stayed within a ten minute driving distance from the Wynwood area and were able to appreciate the beauty of the Wynwood Art District.
+We stayed within a 10-minute driving distance from the Wynwood area and were able to appreciate the beauty of the Wynwood Art District.
 Wynwood is an up and coming neighborhood across the bay from South Beach.
 Take some time to walk around and enjoy the cozy streets with restaurants, shops and cafes.
 We had a yummy cappuccino at Panther Coffee.

 We were lucky enough to catch the Calle 8 Latin Festival, which celebrates people from Latin American origins coming together with great music, street food, and drinks to go.
 It was held in the Little Havana neighborhood.
 There were about eight stages set up along the street, and you can check who’ll be performing where.
 We caught one of the artists we like, Tito El Bambino, at the main stage.
 It got pretty hot walking in the sun, so plan your day well.
 We came only from 5-7 p.m. and still broke a sweat in the heat.
 It was pretty crowded and the floors were messy by end of day, so wear closed shoes and don’t bring small children.
 It’s a drinking crowd.